flybywiresim/docs/docs/pilots-corner/advanced-guides/protections/abnormallaw.md

 - Roll control is in direct mode, bank angle protection and turn coordination are lost.
 - Yaw control is provided with yaw dampening available.

-## Direct Law
-This mode is the lowest level of fly-by-wire controlling.
-Multiple failures have occurred.

-- Pitch control is direct.
-This means inputs on the sidestick are directly translated to movement of the relevant avionics, the behavior of the plane changes drastically.
-- Autotrim and Speed Stability are lost.
-- Roll control is in direct mode, bank angle protection and turn coordination are lost.
-- Yaw control is provided with yaw dampening available.

 ### Abnormal Alternate Law
 Unlike normal Alternate Law, Abnormal Alternate Law (also known as Abnormal Attitude Law) is activated when the plane is far outside the normal flight envelope and reaches abnormal attitudes (even when in Normal Law).